moira-alert/web2.0/README.md

 yarn start:dev-proxy
 ```

-Starts a dev server on port 9000 and proxies all API requests to a separately deployed backend.
-The URL for API requests can be set with the `MOIRA_API_URL` env variable.
-Supports basic auth which can be configured using `MOIRA_API_LOGIN` and `MOIRA_API_PASSWORD` env variables.
+For SKB Kontur developers only.
+Starts a dev server on port 9000 and proxies all API requests to 9002 port.
+Forward 9002 port to api Pod.
+The easiest way is to use [Lens](https://k8slens.dev/).
+Staging cluster config is [here](https://k8s.testkontur.ru/).

 ```bash
 yarn start:docker